everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

       quantile_func_lst:
         - object: matrix.pipelines.evaluation.named_functions.AUROC
 ```
 - `FullMatrixPositives` is the object defining the dataset containing the necessary information for the computation of the full matrix ranking metrics.
-This dataset consist of the ground truth positive drug-disease pairs with columns giving:
+This dataset consists of the ground truth positive drug-disease pairs with columns giving:
     - The matrix rank of each pair
     - The matrix quantile rank of each pair
 - This is enough for the computation of the metrics since: